-This article examines the best ways to store, name, and organize files, so you can access them from any device, at any time.
+This article examines the best ways to store, name, and organize files so you can access them from any device, at any time.

-Best Place to Save Files: Cloud vs. Desktop/Hard Drive
+Best Place to Save Files

 Before we look at how to organize your files and folders, let’s review the best places to save your files.

-• Security.
-When you save documents to a hard drive, you must trust that the device won’t fail or become corrupted by a virus, malware, or ransomware.
+• When you save documents to a hard drive, you must trust that the device won’t fail or become corrupted by a virus, malware, or ransomware.
 If you prefer to save your files on a computer, back up your files daily either to an external hard drive or to a cloud-based backup.

-• Accessibility.
-You want to be able to access your files no matter what device you’re using, whether it’s a laptop, a borrowed computer, your smartphone, or a tablet.
+• You want to be able to access your files no matter what device you’re using — whether it’s a laptop, a borrowed computer, your smartphone, or a tablet.
 If you save files on your hard drive, you won’t be able to access your files when you’re away from your device unless you have a special application that allows you to remotely log in and access your drive.

 Free and Paid Online File Storage Options

 You can access free cloud-based storage if you use Apple, Google, or Microsoft products, with the option to purchase storage upgrades.
+Keep in mind that free storage can quickly be consumed by device backups, photos, videos, plus any additional files you upload.

 What to Look for in Web-Based File Storage